This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 20. Wall-Mounted Zig Zag Hat Rack

-This hat rack isn’t just functional but also adds an element of fun to your wall.
+The wall mounted hat stand isn’t just functional but also adds an element of fun to your wall.
 You can add vibrancy to any room if you add differently colored hats in such an arrangement.

 The instructions are easy to follow and it will take less than a couple of hours to create this one.
 You’ll need unfinished 1″ x 1″ lumber (wood of your choice), wood pegs, picture hangers, wood glue, and some other supplies.